-- Explore historical news stories related to the South Pole and Antarctica.
+- Papers Past Explore historical news stories related to the South Pole and Antarctica.

-- From the Antarctica NZ Digital Asset Manager (ADAM)
+- Historic Antarctic images From the Antarctica NZ Digital Asset Manager (ADAM)

 Captain Robert Falcon Scott Statue

 A statue of Captain Robert Falcon Scott, CVO, RN, is on the river bank at the intersection of Oxford Terrace and Worcester Street.
-There is information on the statue and an update on its post-earthquake status on the Christchurch City Council website.
+There is information on the statue on the Christchurch City Council website.
 There is also more about the statue in Public art in Christchurch, a study by the Robert McDougall Art Gallery.